Nerfan/Challonge-Elo/README.md

    with the second line of the code block above.

 3. Then, in readTourney.py edit the list of tournaments.
-The variable TOURNAMENT_IDS_SEPARATED_BY_COMMAS represents this list.
+The variable `TOURNAMENT_IDS_SEPARATED_BY_COMMAS` represents this list.
 Spaces are optional in the listing.

-4. One the tournament ids are entered and the aliases are set(see Additional Configuration), run `$ ./save_tournaments.py`.
+4. One the tournament ids are entered, run `$ ./save_tournaments.py`.

-5. After that, you could be good to simply run `$ ./calculate_elos.py`, and elo rankings will be saved to elos.txt.
+5. After that, you could be good to simply run `$ ./calculate_elos.py`, and elo rankings will be displayed and saved to elos.txt.

+6. If you would like to see a specific player's head-to-head records against all other players, type their name when prompted.
+If you would like to see details (match scores, dates) about their head-to-head with another specific player, enter their name when prompted.
+No input will back out of either prompt.

 ## Additional Configuration

 The DEFAULT_ELO variable in readTourney.py can be adjusted as you wish in order to change the starting elo for new players.

-The function calculateWin in readTourney.py can be changed as you like.
+The function calculateWin in player.py can be changed as you like.
 For example, you can change the k value to have a larger fluctuation in elos following a match.
 The entire formula could be changed, though it must still take arguments for elos befrore calculations and must return a tuple of the resulting elos.

-If you do not wish for elos to be displayed or saved or a plot made, comment out the respective line at the end of readTourney.py.
+If you do not wish for elos to be displayed or saved, comment out the respective line at the end of readTourney.py.

 You can create a file called aliases.py containing only the declaration of a dictionary called aliases in order to allow for multiple names for the same competitor.
 For example: